Mária Telkes

-Mária Telkes (December 12, 1900 – December 2, 1995) was a Hungarian-American biophysicist and inventor who worked on solar energy technologies.
+Mária Telkes (December 12, 1900 – December 2, 1995) was a Hungarian-American biophysicist, engineer, and inventor who worked on solar energy technologies.

 She moved to the United States in 1925 to work as a biophysicist.
-She became an American citizen in 1937 and started work at the Massachusetts Institute of Technology to create practical uses of solar energy in 1939.
+She became an American citizen in 1937 and started work at the Massachusetts Institute of Technology (MIT) to create practical uses of solar energy in 1939.

-During World War II, she developed a solar distillation device, deployed at the end of the war, which saved the lives of downed airmen and torpedoed sailors.
+During World War II, she developed a solar water distillation device, deployed at the end of the war, which saved the lives of downed airmen and torpedoed sailors.
 Her goal was to create a version for villagers in poor and arid regions.
 Telkes, often called by colleagues The Sun Queen, is considered one of the founders of solar thermal storage systems.
 After the war, she became an associate research professor at MIT.

 In the 1940s she and architect Eleanor Raymond created one of the first solar-heated houses, Dover Sun House, by storing energy each day.
 In 1953 they created a solar oven for people at various latitudes that could be used by children.

 In 1952, Telkes became the first recipient of the Society of Women Engineers Achievement Award.
-She was awarded a lifetime achievement award from the National Academy of Sciences Building Research Advisory Board in 1977.
+She was awarded a lifetime achievement award from the National Academy of Sciences, subsequently receiving a Building Research Advisory Board Award in 1977.
 Telkes registered more than 20 patents.

 Early life and education

-Telkes was born in Budapest, Hungary, in 1900 to Aladar and Mária Laban de Telkes, she attended elementary and high school in Budapest.
+Telkes was born in Budapest, Hungary, in 1900 to Aladár and Mária (née Lábán) de Telkes.
 Her grandfather Simon Telkes was from a Jewish family.
-She then studied at the Eötvös Loránd University, graduating with a B.A. in physical chemistry in 1920 and a PhD in 1924.
+In 1881, her father magyarized the family name to Telkes.
+In 1883 he converted to the Unitarian faith.
+In 1907 he was elevated to the Hungarian nobility, with the prefix kelenföldi.

+From an early age, Telkes was interested in chemistry, making her own chemistry set at age 10.
+Her father encouraged her explorations.
+Raised in Budapest, she embarked on a journey in physical chemistry at the University of Budapest, earning her Bachelor of Arts in 1920.
+In her first year there, she read an influential book, "Energy Sources of the Future" by Kornel Zelowitch.
+She said that book influenced her in deciding to go to the United States, since most solar energy work was being done there at that time.
+Her academic pursuits continued as she pursued a Ph.D. in physical chemistry at the University of Budapest, completing her doctoral studies in 1924.

+Following her educational achievements, Telkes became an instructor at the University of Geneva in 1924.
+However, her life took a turn when, after visiting a relative who served as the Hungarian consul in Cleveland, Ohio, she decided to immigrate to the United States.
+She was also a lecturer in physics at the University of Budapest in 1923 and 1924.